-If you’re using XD’s Responsive Resize today, you probably save a lot of time.
-Having a responsive behavior inside XD makes it easier to design for multiple screen sizes.
+If you’re using XD’s Responsive Resize, you probably save a lot of time.
+Having a responsive behavior inside your design makes it easier to design for multiple screen sizes.

-We’re thrilled to announce that with Anima for Adobe XD v1.0.7, Anima Prototypes fully support XD’s Responsive Resize.
-That means that viewing prototypes in the browser.
+We’re thrilled to announce that Anima Prototypes fully support XD and FIgma’s Responsive Resize.

-Using Anima, you can now create fully responsive designs that can be resized in the browser preview and in the code.
+Using Anima, you can now create fully responsive designs that can be resized in the browser preview, synced projects and generated code.

 How Does it Work?

 An element’s responsive constraints are set in relation to its nearest parents.
-A parent can be an artboard, a group, or a component/symbol.
+A parent can be an artboard/frame, a group, or a component/symbol.